 The Food and Drug Administration Safety and Innovation Act, S. 3187, also includes placeholder language to create a national tracking system that senators will complete as they reconcile their bill with the legislation in the House.
 The effort by Senators Michael Bennet, a Democrat from Colorado, and Richard Burr, a Republican of North Carolina, would help the FDA better police drugs from manufacturing to distribution to pharmacies.

 The senators are negotiating the system with the Pharmaceutical Research and Manufacturers of America.
-The Washington-based lobbying group for drugmakers such as Pfizer Inc. (PFE) has supported a tracking system in the past, Kate Connors, a spokeswoman for the organization said in an e-mail.
+The Washington-based lobbying group for drugmakers such as Pfizer Inc. (PFE:US) has supported a tracking system in the past, Kate Connors, a spokeswoman for the organization said in an e-mail.

 Senators voted against an amendment from Senator John McCain, a Republican from Arizona, that would have allowed drug importation from Canada.
 Senators rejected a similar effort in 2009 to attach language to Obama’s health law allowing cheaper medicines from other countries into the U.S.